Do you need the support of a data protection officer (DPO)?

 Having the peace of mind to know that your business or organisation has made the changes necessary is worth its weight in gold.

-As a result of GDPR most existing privacy notices or statements will need redrafting to include more information concerning how data is managed and processed.
-For the first time companies not just controlling data but also processing data will be treated as jointly and severally liable if there is a breach of personal data.
-The privacy notice will also need to acknowledge the new rights granted to data subjects and the processes for handling these.
+As a result of UK GDPR most existing privacy notices or privacy policies will need updating to include more information concerning how data is managed and processed.
+Remember, anyone whether they are the data controller or data processor are treated as jointly and severally liable if there is a breach of personal data.
+Privacy policies will also need to acknowledge all the rights granted to data subjects and the processes for handling these.
 Understanding the law and how to apply it is critical to getting it right.

 All work is completed in-house by a qualified GDPR practitioner who also has a law degree, so rest assured, you are in safe hands.

-For more information and further guidance or a bespoke quotation for all or any of the GDPR services outlined, please call Allott and Associates today on 01423 867264 or 0207 257 2017.
+For more information and further guidance or a bespoke quotation for all or any of the UK GDPR or EU GDPR services outlined, please call Allott and Associates today on 01423 867264 or 0207 257 2017.
+Alternatively, download our brochure here.

 “Allott and Associates provided CCS with first-class guidance and training when we were preparing for the GDPR.
 Philip’s insights and suggestions helped us focus on the real matters that needed to be addressed, and also dispelled many of the ‘GDPR myths’!
 We would highly recommend their services.”